Mauricio-Gidi/nuke-heavy-node-optimizer/README.md

 - `classes`: ordered list of node Class names shown in the editor.
 - `toggled`: subset of `classes` that are currently active (checked).
-- Default on first run: `toggled` is empty (nothing active until you check classes).
+- Default on first run: `toggled` includes the default heavy-node class list (you can uncheck anything you don’t want).

 ### Reset / recovery
 - Use **Optimizer editor → Reset defaults** (restores default class list), or delete the config file and restart Nuke.